 I'm totally digging on chopped salads these days.
 They require a little extra time because you want to slice and dice all those ingredients into small, even(ish) pieces.
 But when tossed together with a flavorful dressing, you can spear a bit of everything on your fork.

-And as much as I love a homemade Thai Peanut Sauce, the sweet and spicy dressing on this Thai Chopped Chicken Salad is just as good if you use store-bought Peanut Sauce (I like the Trader Joe’s and Thai Kitchen versions).
+And as much as I love a homemade Thai Peanut Sauce, the sweet and spicy dressing on this salad is just as good if you use store-bought Peanut Sauce (I like the Trader Joe's and Thai Kitchen versions).

 What about you sweet readers?
 Have something fun planned this weekend or next?